bankonme/aplud/README.md

 Edit 'distro.conf' and comment every entry but the one you want to use.

+### Using unsupported distros ###
-You can comment everything.
-Then the default will be used.
-It will work only if the 'isolinux' directory is in the 'boot' directory.
+You can comment everything, then the default will be used.
+It will work only if the 'isolinux' directory is in the 'boot' directory of the ISO.

 Then run alupd.